garyaiki/dendrites/docs/KafkaAvro.md

 tripleConsumerRecordsFlow is provided to extract 3 Topic Partitions.

-There's also [Kafka Streams](http://kafka.apache.org/documentation/streams/) or [Reactive Kafka](https://github.com/akka/reactive-kafka). *dendrites* lets you use any kind of Source or Sink in a stream, not exclusively Kafka.
+There's also [Kafka Streams](http://kafka.apache.org/documentation/streams/){:target="_blank"} or [Reactive Kafka](https://github.com/akka/reactive-kafka){:target="_blank"}. *dendrites* lets you use any kind of Source or Sink in a stream, not exclusively Kafka.
 You choose which Kafka related Flow stages to use before a Sink and after a Source.
+Everything is meant to be simple for users to customize.
 Akka Streams is a rich streams library, it's in Scala, and it's Reactive.
 Kafka Streams has a new Transactions API said to guarantee exactly once processing,  *dendrites* is at least once but you can eliminate duplicates on the Producer side setting `enable.idempotence=true` and compensate for duplicates, or filter them, on the consumer side.